MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 :::row:::
 :::column span="":::
 This closes the current window and all tabs within it.
 If `confirmCloseAllTabs` is set to `true`, a confirmation dialog will appear to ensure you'd like to close all your tabs.
-More information on this setting can be found on the [Global settings page](./global-settings.md#hide-close-all-tabs-popup).
+More information on this setting can be found on the [Appearance settings page](./appearance.md#show-close-all-tabs-popup).

 **Command name:** `closeWindow`